uttayandeb/Predicting-the-Toyota-Corolla-Price-using-MLR-in-R/README.md

 # Predicting-the-Toyota-Corolla-Price-using-MLR-in-R
-Predicting the price of Toyota Corolla by using Multiple Linear Regression
+Predicting the price of Toyota Corolla by using Multiple Linear Regression and building the relationship between input and output variables. evaulating the model by doing transformation to the features for improving accuracy.